<Community Centers and Cultural Centers>

 The Colored Orphan Home was incorporated with E. Belle Mitchell Jackson as president; Emma O.Warfield, vice president; Ida W. Bate [wife of John W. Bate] secretary, Priscilla Lacey, treasurer, and 11 other women members of the Ladies Orphans Home Society.
 Captain Robert H. Fitzhugh, who was white, was a professional philanthropist for the home.
 Support came from bequests, fund raising, and donations.
 The home was located on Georgetown Pike [Georgetown Street] in Lexington, KY.
 The board members served as matrons of the home and donated food and supplies.
 The home took in orphaned and abandoned children, a few elderly women, and half orphans (children with one parent).
 The parent of a half orphan was charged for the child's board at the home.
 Board members determined when a child would be returned to its parents, and there were a few adoptions and foster care placements, but the goal was to educate the children and teach them an industrial trade in preparation for adulthood.
 In addition to classwork, house chores, and gardening, the children were taught kitchen duties, cooking, carpentry, chair-caning, laundry, sewing - the children made all of the clothes and linen at the home, and did shoe-making and repairs - shoes were made for the children and also sold to the community.
 The home continued in operation until 1988 when it became the Robert H. Williams Cultural Center.
 For more see Lexington's Colored Orphan Industrial Home: building for the future, by L. F. Byars.
 See also Colored Orphan Industrial Home Records, 1892-1979 at the University of Kentucky Libraries.

-See the photo images from the Colored Orphan's & Industrial Home at the Kentucky Digital Library - Images.
+See the photo images of the Colored Orphan's & Industrial Home at the Kentucky Digital Library - Images.

 Subjects: Orphans and Orphanages in Kentucky, Grade Schools & High Schools in Kentucky, Shoes: Finishers, Makers, Repairers, Shiners, Stores, Community Centers and Cultural Centers